Peppebalzanoo/peppy-webmonitor-bot/README.md

 PeppyWebMonitorBot continuously monitors the content of the websites you follow.
 If any changes are detected, you'll receive a notification directly in your Telegram chat.
 No more manually refreshing pages to see if something's different—let the bot do the hard work for you! 💪

 ## Getting Started 🛠️
 To get started, clone the repository, install the required dependencies, and configure the bot by adding your Telegram bot API token and allowed user IDs to a `.env` file.
 Then, simply run the bot and start tracking websites with ease!
+To start the bot, it must be properly configured.
+This includes adding the appropriate keys to the `.env` file.
+An example file, `.env.placeholder`, is provided to indicate which variables need to be defined.
+The bot can run locally or be hosted on hosting services.
+Some free hosting services provide a list of allowed URLs for making GET requests.

 ---